McMillan Plan: Senate Park Commission

-Beginning around 1880, a series of articles appeared in local D.C. and national press, which were highly critical of the mediocre architecture and poor-quality public spaces and accommodations in the District of Columbia.
+Beginning around 1880, a series of articles appeared in local Washington, D.C. and national press, which were highly critical of the mediocre architecture and poor-quality public spaces and accommodations in the District of Columbia.
 In addition, a highly influential meeting of the American Institute of Architects was held in Washington in December 1900.
 Not only were the city's shortcomings extensively discussed, but plans were proposed for rectifying them.
 The plan presented at that meeting by Washington-based architect Paul J. Pelz anticipates several decisions in the eventual McMillan Plan, including the grouping of Congressional office buildings around the Capitol, the development of Federal Triangle, and the location of the National Archives Building.

 The Senate Park Commission was formed by the United States Senate on March 8, 1901, to reconcile competing visions for the development of Washington, D.C., and especially the National Mall and nearby areas.
-McMillan Commission members included architect Daniel Burnham, landscape architect Frederick Law Olmsted, Jr., and architect Charles F. McKim.
+McMillan Commission members included architect Daniel Burnham, landscape architect Frederick Law Olmsted Jr., and architect Charles F. McKim.
 Charles Moore, Senator McMillan's chief aide, became secretary of the commission.
 Sculptor Augustus Saint-Gaudens joined the commission as its last member in August 1901 at the suggestion of McKim.

-The commission members (excluding Saint-Gaudens, who was ill with cancer) and Moore departed for Europe on June 13, 1901, to tour the continent's great manor homes, gardens, and urban landscapes.
+The commission members, excluding Saint-Gaudens, who was ill with cancer, and Moore, departed for Europe on June 13, 1901, to tour the continent's great manor homes, gardens, and urban landscapes.
 By the time the commission returned to the United States on August 1, Moore had become a de facto member of the commission.